pmndrs/react-three-fiber/readme.md

 </meshBasicMaterial>
 ```

-Sometimes attaching isn't enough, for instance effects cling to an array called "passes" of a the parental effect-composer.
-In that case you use `attachArray` which adds the object to the target array and takes it out on unmount:
+Sometimes attaching isn't enough.
+For example, this code attaches effects to an array called "passes" of the parent `effectComposer`.
+Note the use of `attachArray` which adds the object to the target array and takes it out on unmount:

 ```jsx
 <effectComposer>